 Most workers’ compensation settlements result in a lump-sum payment.
 Illinois allows payment installments over time in two ways:

-Although a settlement usually means that the worker has closed his or her rights to workers’ comp benefits, sometimes medical rights are kept open if the person is likely to require extensive future medical treatment as a result of the injury.
+Although a settlement usually means that the worker has closed their rights to workers’ comp benefits, sometimes medical rights are kept open if the person is likely to require extensive future medical treatment as a result of the injury.

 If the injury is from ongoing or repetitive trauma, and not a specific incident, then the date of injury is considered to be the date on which a reasonable person would have become aware of the injury and the fact that it was caused by employment.

-If you are ready to explore workers’ comp insurance options for your Illinois business, start a free online application today to compare quotes from top-rated providers.
+If you are ready to explore workers’ comp insurance options for your Illinois business, fill out Insureon's free online application today to compare quotes from top-rated providers.
 Our licensed agents can help you find the right insurance policies for your small business.